-- We tested the design and operative effectiveness of management's key internal controls over valuation of non-current investments at fair value and impairment assessments of goodwill. - Gained an understanding of and evaluated the methodology used by management to prepare its cash flow forecasts and the appropriateness of the assumptions applied.
-In making this assessment, we also evaluated the competence, professional qualification, objectivity and independence of Group's specialists and Group's personnel involved in the process. - With the assistance of our specialists for select impairment assessments, we assessed the assumptions on the key drivers of the cash flow forecasts including discount rates, expected growth rates and terminal growth rates used in consideration of the current and estimated future economic conditions. - We assessed the historical accuracy of management's forecast by comparing actual financial performance to management's previous forecasts. - We have analysed the consistency of cash flow forecasts with Management's latest estimates presented to the Board of Directors as part of the budget process; and confirmation from investee that no events or transactions, other than those already considered for fair valuation of significant investments, would impact the fair value of these non-current investments. - We assessed the recoverable value headroom by performing sensitivity testing of key assumptions used. - We have tested the arithmetical accuracy of the models and basis of recent observable transactions. - We assessed the adequacy of the related disclosures in Note 4, Note 6 and Note 34 to the Consolidated Financial Statements.
+Key audit matters How our audit addressed the key audit matter Valuation of non-current investment at fair value and impair and Note 34 of the Consolidated Financial Statements) ment assessment of Goodwill (as described in Note 4, Note 6 As at March 31, 2025, the Group has goodwill of Rs.
+18,040 million on consolidation pertaining to acquisitions and Rs.
+1,280 million of non-current investments carried at fair value through profit and loss ('FVTPL') and fair value through other comprehensive income ('FVOCI').
+The Goodwill and fair valuation of such non-current investments carried at FVOCI and FVTPL are tested annually for impairment/ fair value changes using discounted cash- flow models of recoverable value compared to the carrying value of the assets.
+A deficit between the recoverable value Our audit procedures included the following: We tested the design and operative effectiveness of management's key internal controls over valuation on non-current investments at fair value and impairment assessments of goodwill.
+Gained an understanding of and evaluated the methodology used by management to prepare its cash flow forecasts and the appropriateness of the assumptions applied.
+In making this assessment, we also evaluated the competence, professional qualification and carrying value would result in impairment/ fair value change. objectivity and independence of Group's specialists and Group's personnel involved in the process.
+The inputs to the impairment/ fair valuation testing model includes: Projected revenue growth, operating margins, operating margins, operating With the assistance of our specialists for select impairment assessments, we assessed the assumptions on the key drivers of the cash flow forecasts including discount rates, expected growth rates and terminal growth rates used in consideration of the current and estimated future economic conditions. cash-flows and capex during the periods relating to explicit forecasts.
+Stable long-term growth rates beyond explicit forecast period and in perpetuity; and We assessed the historical accuracy of management's forecast by comparing actual financial performance to management's previous forecasts.
+Discount rates that represent the current market assessment of the risks specific to the cash generating unit, taking into consideration the time value of money.
+Recent observable transactions (if any) We have analysed the consistency of cash flow forecasts with Management's latest estimates presented to the Board of Directors as part of the budget process and confirmation from investee that no events o transactions, other than those already considered fo The financial projections basis which the future cash flows have been estimated, consider the impact of the economic uncertainties on the discount rates, the projected growth rates and terminal values and subjecting these variables to sensitivity analysis. fair valuation of significant investments, would impact the fair value of these non-current investments.
+We assessed the recoverable value headroom by performing sensitivity testing of key assumptions used.
+We have tested the arithmetical accuracy of the models and basis of recent observable transactions.
+The annual impairment/ fair valuation testing is considered a key audit matter because the assumptions on which the tests are based are highly judgmental and are affected by future market and economic conditions which are inherently uncertain, and because of the materiality of the balances to the Consolidated Financial Statements as a whole.
+We assessed the adequacy of the related disclosures in Note 4, Note 6 and Note 34 to the Consolidated Financia Statements.